-If you do not meet the component level requirements for the module you will receive a QF outcome.
-This means that you will be required to repeat the failed component(s), even if your module mark is above 50%.
+Note, that this module cannot be passed if this pass/fail element is not passed.
+If you do not meet the requirements of the Pass/Fail component, you will receive a QF outcome.
+This means that you will be required to repeat the failed component(s), even if your module mark is above 50%